BUEB Main page

 • Methodological Picnic - Instructor's Day: One day each semester is exclusively dedicated to and for our instructors.
 This is when they can explore the methodological innovations in higher education through exciting presentations, informal professional discussions, and interactive workshops.

-• "Welcome aboard" - Mentor Network for Instructor Support: This initiative aims to support the early stages of the university instructor career so that new instructors can fulfill their university teaching duties confidently, using methodologically proper approaches.
-Each new instructor is paired with an experienced colleague as a mentor and another mentor from the Office for Academic Training and Development.
-They together assist new colleagues in preparing for their upcoming tasks by introducing them to current and effective teaching methods and providing them with useful advice in course design, among others.
+• "Welcome aboard": This initiative aims to support the early stages of the university instructor career so that new instructors can fulfill their university teaching duties confidently, using methodologically proper approaches.
+We help our colleagues prepare for the tasks involved in teaching, introduce them to current and effective teaching methods, and support them in structuring their courses in accordance with the stages of the learning process.

 • "THANK-A-TEACHER" Program: This program, highly successful among both students and instructors, enables students to convey personal expressions of gratitude to instructors who have positively influenced their university studies, professional or personal development, or served as a source of inspiration.
 Amid the challenging phase of online education during the Covid pandemic, nearly 400 instructors received a total of 1064 such messages, providing significant encouragement.
 Based on instructors' feedback, the program has proven to be exceptionally motivating for them.
 Throughout the nine campaign periods, we have delivered thousands of student thank-you messages directly to the personal mailboxes of our instructors.